 IT WASN’T EXACTLY LOVE AT FIRST SIGHT FOR US with New York City.
-The first time I was here in 2010, it was for just a couple of days on our way to somewhere else.
+The first time I was here in 2010, it was for just a couple of days on our way to Europe.
 I never got to really explore the city, with rains limiting our itinerary to a couple of sights in Midtown Manhattan.
 Now, with five days to spare, Yanyan and I plan to experience NYC a bit deeper and see the sights we missed the first time around.

 New York City’s adrenaline-charged pace is overwhelming especially after spending some weeks in the barren spaces of Iceland and Scandinavia, where the cities look like small towns in comparison.
 And it doesn’t help that on our first two nights, our hotel is a ramshackle building in the center of Chinatown (the cheapest we could find) and our room is about the size of a luggage storeroom without any windows.
 A cockroach crawls out the door as soon as the we open the door and the light.